Sunny Navel Orange Marmalade Recipe

 Kitchencraft Home Made Stainless Steel Maslin Pan With Handle, 9 Litre

 Nutrition Information:Yield: 64 ounces Serving Size: 1 ounce

 Amount Per Serving: Calories: 77Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 0mgCarbohydrates: 20gFiber: 0gSugar: 19gProtein: 0g

 Once you make your orange marmalade, what will you do with the citrus-y deliciousness?

 But let me tell you my favorite way to eat this Orange Marmalade.
 Of course, it involves goat cheese.
-So think about this…Fruit and Nut Crisps, using this recipe, with a dollop of goat cheese and then another dollop of Orange Marmalade.
+So think about this…thin-sliced rosemary, fig, and nut bread, with a dollop of goat cheese and then another dollop of Orange Marmalade.
 Are you kidding me?
 This is so incredibly tasty!

 The tangy goat cheese really balances the sweetness of marmalade and is the perfect example of the whole is greater than the sum of its parts.
 Some serious culinary alchemy happens with this combination…trust me.

 And if you think those tags are as cute as I do, pop over here to see how I made them with my new Cricut.